 How Audits Support Fiduciary Compliance

-Regular 401(k) audits serve as an essential tool for meeting your fiduciary obligations:
+Regular 401(k) audits serve as an essential tool for meeting your fiduciary obligations by providing:

-- Compliance verification: Audits confirm that plan operations align with documented procedures and regulatory requirements
+- Compliance verification that plan operations align with documented procedures

-- Risk identification: Independent review helps identify potential issues before they become significant problems
+- Risk identification before potential issues become significant problems

 - Regularly benchmarking plan fees against comparable alternatives